broadinstitute/polyphonia/README.md

-	-p | --cores INT		Optional number of cores to use for preprocessing in parallel [1] -u | --verbose BOOL		Print progress updates to STDOUT [TRUE] -j | --overwrite BOOL		Overwrite files that already exist at output, intermediate, and temp files paths [FALSE] -0 | --print-all BOOL		Output outcomes of all comparisons (all comparisons marked as potential cross-contamination) [FALSE]
+	-p | --cores INT		Optional number of cores to use for preprocessing in parallel [1] -u | --verbose BOOL		Print progress updates to STDOUT [TRUE] -j | --overwrite BOOL		Overwrite files that already exist at output, intermediate, and temp files paths [FALSE] -0 | --print-all BOOL		Output outcomes of all comparisons (all comparisons are marked as potential cross-contamination) [FALSE]
 ```

 ## Contents